U.S. House of Representatives

 “The rights to equal pay, equal protection, and equal benefits can be taken away at any time without this amendment.
 Just this year, in 2011, a US Supreme Court justice wrote in a published article that the due process clause protection does not apply to women,” continued Cook.
 “One key result would be review of social security laws, which do not allow a homemaker to have social security accounts on their own.”

 The amendment was written by suffragist Alice Paul immediately after women won the right to vote.
 It was introduced by a Republican Senator and Representative in 1923.
 It was adopted by the Republican Party platform in 1940, and by the Democrats in 1944.
 After 49 years, it passed but with the standard restriction of seven years that Congress placed on eight other amendments.
-However, since Congress twice modified its previous restriction, it has the power to remove its previous addition.
+However, since Congress extended the previous deadline, it has the power to remove the time limit altogether.

 The amendment states, “Equality of rights under the law shall not be denied or abridged by the United States or any state on account of sex.”

 The original amendment was introduced in 1923 in the US Congress without a time limit, by Susan B. Anthony’s nephew, as the “Lucretia Mott Amendment” after the woman who started the women’s suffrage movement.
 The amendment was introduced in every session of Congress until it was passed in 1972.
 Congress added a seven-year time limit in final passage to the proposing clause, but not to the amendment language itself.
 Congress then extended that limit three more years.
 This bill introduced today removes the time limit, allowing states to resume ratification towards 38 required minimum, similar to the lack of time limit on the amendment giving women the right to vote.